• Skip to primary navigation

 Pro Tip: The internal temperature of the cake should be 190°F,

-1. Once the cake has cooled, insert the coin in the bottom of the cake.
+- Once the cake has cooled, insert the coin into the bottom of the cake.

 Vanilla Glaze Ingredients